TWINSTREAM Superimposed High – Frequency Jet -Ventilation (SHFJV®)

 The films clearly show that, when SHFJV® is used, no ventilation tube or jet catheter impairs the surgeon’s work or limits the field of surgery.
 In cases of tubeless ventilation, the risk of burn is ruled out because no inflammable materials are present in the respiratory tract.
 A tracheotomy is no longer required for respiratory reasons.
 Jet laryngoscopes – optimised in terms of flow technology – provide sufficient ventilation with no time limit.

-Breath gas flow through
+Breath gas flow through the jet laryngoscope

 For comparison conventional ventilation with Endotracheal-Tube